-During your initial counseling session, your counselor’s goal is to work with you in developing an understanding of how and why you have come to the point of seeking help.
+During your first therapy session, your counselor’s goal is to work with you in developing an understanding of how and why you have come to the point of seeking help.
 This entails inquiring about the relationship, which includes its history, how it was created, and how you are feeling about it now.
 It also entails asking succinctly regarding your families, background on your different relationships, and understanding the situation and the environment that you and your partner have.

 For instance, your counselor might inquire about your age, religion, education, work, support networks, and others.
 All these may seem to be vague issues, but they could help the counselor better understand the disparities you and your partner may be experiencing.
 When you have disclosed this information to the counselor, the key mission of counseling is to concur clear results that you both wish to work on.
 Your counselor exists to help you come up with mutual objectives, and their presence is to guide and walk you through achieving these objectives.
 Objectives do change or progress as counseling continues, and getting a sense of the direction you’re heading can also help build meaning and structure to your work.

 Whatever the issues are, regular sessions would most likely entail: